 Special Interest Groups

-We are currently not able to accept proposals to set up new groups.
+We are not currently accepting proposals to set up new Special Interest Groups.
 The guidance below is for information only.

 If you are interested in proposing a new Special Interest Group, please refer to the ALT Members and Special Interest Groups Policy.
 Proposals are shared with the ALT Assembly who will make a recommendation regarding the proposal to the Board of Trustees.
 For further information please contact us.